West Hartford Superintendent Provides Update on What to Expect in 2024-2025 School Year

 This year will begin with the welcoming of a slew of new administrators, due to restructuring at all 11 elementary schools and the domino affect of several promotions.
 In addition, there are some major construction projects underway – most notably the installation of air conditioning and new windows to enhance airflow at Duffy Elementary School.

-Heading into the new school year, Vicinus said he expects some important topics to be discussed in classrooms, and perhaps by the Board of Education, including such antisemitism, Islamophobia, race and gender identity, artificial intelligence, and cellphone use that will likely be discussed in classrooms and perhaps by the Board of Education.
+Heading into the new school year, Vicinus said he expects some important topics to be discussed in classrooms, and perhaps by the Board of Education, including such antisemitism, Islamophobia, race and gender identity, artificial intelligence, and cellphone use.

 Vicinus, who was named superintendent in the spring of 2023 and is entering his second full academic year in the role, provided an update during an interview in his office on Thursday.